BREAKING: Megyn Kelly Officially Leaving Fox News for Competitor Network | John Hawkins' Right Wing News

 - Comment Now 0

 Well folks, it appears that it’s official!
-Megyn Kelly is on her way out the door of Fox network and making her way into the doors of…NBC.
+Megyn Kelly is on her way out the door of the Fox network and is making her way through the doors of…NBC.

 Despite many seeing her as the future of FOX, she is OUT!
 There are some people who will be cheering for her exit…but her supporters are feeling a little uneasy according to social media comments that have been tracked on the issue.